kristhayer11/alcohols-empire/content/recipes/plague-water.md

 <br>
 Tattersall's Contemporary Distillation**
 <br>
-Tattersall followed this plague water recipe closely; however, a few substitutions and deletions were necessary.
+Tattersall followed this recipe closely; however, a few substitutions and deletions were necessary.
 The scordium was replaced with hops because the two are closely related.
 Snake grass is dangerous to humans, so licorice root was used instead, and lovage replaced impertoria.
-As mentioned above, Tattersall also left out the Venus treacle and mithridate.
-We omitted two significant ingredients from our contemporary recipe for plague water: Venice treacle and mithridate.
+We omitted two significant ingredients: Venice treacle and mithridate.
 Both were extraordinarily complex and expensive medicines once produced by pharmacists across Europe as miraculous cures for all kinds of illnesses, and each had 50 to 70 distinct ingredients, including opium, viper's flesh, and skink bellies.
 As much as we value authenticity, we agreed to drop them from the re-created recipe.[^11] Because this is a distilled product, you'll have to substitute a store-bought alcohol.

 <div class="boxed">
 **PLAGUE PARTY**